oroinc/documentation/user/back-office/products/products/import-products.rst

 Import Product Information
 --------------------------

-**Import File** option helps import a large bulk of product information into the product catalog using the .csv file.
+The **Import File** option helps import a large bulk of product information into the product catalog using the .csv file.

 Import Products
 ^^^^^^^^^^^^^^^